Merkel protege Kramp-Karrenbauer succeeds her as German CDU leader

 But on what lies ahead for the CDU, Kramp-Karrenbauer said when campaigning: “I have no particular recipe.”

-During the campaign, she took a more cautious stance on the future of Europe than Merz, who said Germany should “contribute more” to the European Union as it benefits from a euro common currency that is “too weak for our economy”.

-Last month, Kramp-Karrenbauer told a business conference: “With every wish to take Europe forward with a German-French nucleus, the proposals must always fit with German interests.”

-Party insiders say she gets on well with Merkel.
+That practical, non-ideological approach is similar to the style Merkel has employed as chancellor.
+Party insiders say Kramp-Karrenbauer gets on well with Merkel.
 “The chemistry is good,” said one senior CDU official.